MD-Ryhan/Text-Classification-with-Capsule-Network--Word2vec-glove/README.md

 The repository implements the Capsule Network for text classification.
 Note that it's just prototypes for experimental purposes only

 - Word or char level representation:  word2vec, glove, fasttext
-- Model: CNN, BiLSTM, RCNN, Capsule
+- Model: CNN, BiLSTM, RCNN, Capsule , gru

 -
 ## Authors